Yuma War: Battle of the Gila River

-In August, Ambrosio Armijo of New Mexico, with 9,000 heads of sheep, was approaching the fort.
-He sent a message to Heintzelman stating that the natives had been harassing his train since he passed the Pima Villages and many heads of his livestock had been taken by the Pimas and Maricopas.
-The Quechas, were now threatening the train so immediately upon receiving the message, Heintzelman dispatched fourteen men under Lieutenant Sweeny for protection.
+In August, Ambrosio Armijo of New Mexico, with 9,000 head of sheep, was approaching the fort.
+He sent a message to Heintzelman stating that the natives had been harassing his train since he passed the Pima Villages and many of his livestock had been taken by the Pima and Maricopa.
+The Quechan, were now threatening the train, so immediately upon receiving the message, Heintzelman dispatched fourteen men under Lieutenant Sweeny for protection.
 Almost as soon as Sweeny crossed the Colorado, he sent a message back stating that he expected to be attacked by some 800 warriors and that one of Armijo's sheep herders had been killed.
 Heintzelman quickly moved his entire command across the river, fully expecting a major battle.
-According to reports, Apaches, Mohaves, and Maricopas made up part of the 800 man force.
+According to reports, Apache, Mohave, and Maricopa made up part of the 800 man force.
 It was almost dark when the garrison left the fort.
 Heintzelman marched along the southern bank of the Gila all through the night and into the following morning without realizing he had passed Armijo's camp.
-When the captain concluded that he was going the wrong way, he sent a squad back down the Gila but before they had gone a mile, they encountered 100 to 150 mounted Quechan and Cocopah warriors.
-The squad returned to Heintzelmen's column which was solely infantry so the captain attempted to outmaneuver the natives.
+When the captain concluded that he was going the wrong way, he sent a squad back down the Gila, but before they had gone a mile, they encountered 100 to 150 mounted Quechan and Cocopah warriors.
+The squad returned to Heintzelmen's column, which was solely infantry, so the captain attempted to outmaneuver the natives.
 He divided his force into two and sent one to flank the group of warriors.
-However, as soon as the flanking party started to move, the Quechan and Cocopahs opened fire with a volley of rifle fire and a hail of arrows.
-Flanking the natives failed so Heintzelman ordered a charge with all of his men but before the Americans could get to close range, the natives scattered into the surrounding hills.
+However, as soon as the flanking party started to move, the Quechan and Cocopah loosed a volley of rifle fire and a hail of arrows upon them.
+Flanking the natives had failed, so Heintzelman ordered all of his men to charge.
+However before the Americans could get close enough, the natives scattered into the surrounding hills.
 Two Americans were wounded along with at least two natives.

 Yuma Treaty

-In October 1852, the Quechans surrendered to Heintzelman.
+In October 1852, the Quechan surrendered to Heintzelman.
 A peace treaty with many of the participating war chiefs in the region was made between the Quechan tribes and the US.